RaduTek/EasyEffects-Presets/README.md

 In Stereo Tools, go to the Stereo Matrix tab and adjust the Side Level to boost the stereo separation.

-You can also play around with the Filter's frequency, but I suggest you keep it at at least 80 Hz.
+You can also play around with the Filter's frequency, but I suggest you keep it above 100 Hz.
 This is important as the small speakers can't reproduce frequencies this low at audible volumes and sparing them from some work makes the rest of the audio frequencies sound cleaner.